saumyaparmar/SpaceInvadersClone/SpaceInvadersREADME.md

 Proxy pattern creates a light weight class that points to a class with real game sprite with more data.

 Proxy pattern consists of three components:
-1. Subject Interface (SpriteBase): This is the common interface or the class from which both RealSubject and Proxy are derived, ensuring that the Proxy can be used anywhere where is Real Subject is expected.
+1. **Subject Interface (SpriteBase):** This is the common interface or the class from which both RealSubject and Proxy are derived, ensuring that the Proxy can be used anywhere where is Real Subject is expected.
-2. RealSubject (SpriteGame): The actual object that will perform the real operation.
+2. **RealSubject (SpriteGame):** The actual object that will perform the real operation.
 This contains the extensive data such as game sprite, and position, scale, name, angle, image, etc.
-3. Proxy (SpriteGameProxy): The Proxy maintains a reference to the RealSubject and can call all the methods to the RealSubject.
+3. **Proxy (SpriteGameProxy):** The Proxy maintains a reference to the RealSubject and can call all the methods to the RealSubject.
 For performance optimization, the Proxy can handle the operations which are less resource intensive such as position X and position Y and pass the values to the RealSubject.

 # 4. GAMEOBJECT FACTORIES (FACTORY PATTERN)

-Challenge: Creation of similar Game Objects with different types
+**Challenge:** Creation of similar Game Objects with different types

-Problem: So in Space Invaders, There are three different types of aliens Squid, Crab and Octopus.
+**Problem:** So in Space Invaders, There are three different types of aliens Squid, Crab and Octopus.
 These game objects differ not only in types but also in their sprites, colors, and sizes.

-Solution: Using the Factory Pattern is a strategic solution to address this complexity by encapsulating the object creation process, and also making the game architecture more manageable.
+**Solution:** Using the Factory Pattern is a strategic solution to address this complexity by encapsulating the object creation process, and also making the game architecture more manageable.

-Solution to this problem is to create a factory and pass a type of game object that we want from it.
-For this problem we will use factory pattern to create different types of game objects based on the requirements passed to it.

 This factory abstracts away the details of the creation process from the code, and ease the game extension like adding new type of aliens and maintenance.